What Is Tonsillitis?

 If you have healthy tonsils, you probably don't even notice them — even if you look at the back of your throat in a mirror.
 The tonsils become a lot easier to see when someone has tonsillitis because they swell up and become red.
-Here are some of the signs of tonsillitis:

 - white spots or pus on the tonsils